 (i) General.
-Any candidate who receives public financing and who has unexpended public funds shall pay to the City and County of San Francisco and deliver to the Ethics Commission those funds for deposit in the Supervisor Election Campaign Fund if the candidate was a candidate for the Board of Supervisors or to the Mayoral Election Campaign Fund if the candidate was a candidate for Mayor no later than 30 days after the Ethics Commission completes its audit of the candidate.
-Unexpended funds may be used to pay for qualified campaign expenditures until the Ethics Commission completes its audit of the candidate.
+Any candidate who receives public financing and who has unexpended public funds shall pay to the City and County of San Francisco and deliver to the Ethics

+Commission those funds for deposit in the Supervisor Election Campaign Fund-if the candidate was a candidate for the Board of Supervisors or to the Mayoral Election Campaign Fund if the candidate was a candidate for Mayor no later than 30 days after the Ethics Commission completes its audit of the candidate.
+Unexpended funds may be used to pay for expenses associated with an audit such as bank fees, treasurer fees and storage fees until the Ethics Commission completes its audit of the candidate.

 (ii) Definition.
-For purposes of this section, unexpended public funds shall mean all funds remaining in the candidate's account on the 30th day after the candidate is elected or not elected to office, regardless of the source of the funds, but shall not exceed the amount of public funds provided to the candidate.
+For purposes of this Section, unexpended public funds shall mean all funds remaining in the candidate's account on the 30th day after the candidate is elected or not elected to office, regardless of the source of the funds, but shall not exceed the amount of public funds provided to the candidate.
 Funds raised after this date do not constitute unexpended funds and may be used for any lawful purpose.

 SEC.
 1.150.
-AUDIT; REPAYMENT; AND TERMINATION OF COMMITTEES.
+AUDIT; REPAYMENT.

 (a) AUDIT.
 The Ethics Commission shall audit all candidates who receive public financing under this Chapter.
-The audit Audits of candidates for Mayor conducted under this subsection shall begin within 30 60 days after the date the candidates' first post-election campaign disclosure report is required to be filed pursuant to Section 1.106 of this Chapter.
+Audits of candidates for Mayor conducted under this Subsection shall begin within 60 days after the date the candidates' first post-election campaign disclosure report is required to be filed pursuant to Section 1.106 of this Chapter.
 At the request of the Executive Director, the Controller shall assist in conducting these audits.